 Hydroceles are common in newborn infants.

-Hydroceles normally go away a few months after birth, but they may worry new parents.
+Most hydroceles go away a few months after birth.
 Sometimes, a hydrocele may occur with an inguinal hernia.

 Hydroceles may also be caused by:

 Buildup of the normal fluid around the testicle.
 This may occur because the body makes too much of the fluid or it does not drain well.
 (This type of hydrocele is more common in older men.)

 Inflammation or injury of the testicle or epididymis

 The main symptom is a painless, swollen testicle, which feels like a water balloon.
 A hydrocele may occur on one or both sides.

 You will have a physical exam.
 The health care provider will find that the scrotum is swollen but not painful to the touch.
 Often, the testicle cannot be felt because of the fluid around it.
 The size of the fluid-filled sack can sometimes be increased and decreased by putting pressure on the abdomen or the scrotum.